 - Salt and pepper - I use fine sea salt and freshly ground pepper to taste.

-Get an idea of how you'll make this easy gravy below:
+Here's an overview in photos of how to make this gravy

-- Cook onions: Melt the butter, add the onions, and cook until they are translucent and soft.
+1. Cook onions: Melt the butter and cook the onions until soft.

 Gravy Tip: Don't Overcook the Roux